What Can I Do Outside By Myself? Try These 49 Fun Activities

 You will also be able to open your front door to see green space, forests, lakes, rolling hills or any other amazing space (depending on where you move to).

-Living in a towers or somewhere similar will allow you to rekindle your relationship with nature, as it will be right on your doorstep for total convenience, and you’ll even have a much greater chance of owning a backyard or some green space to call yours to do whatever you want with.
+Living in a tower or somewhere similar will allow you to rekindle your relationship with nature, as it will be right on your doorstep for total convenience, and you’ll even have a much greater chance of owning a backyard or some green space to call yours to do whatever you want with.

 2. Eat Your Meals Outside